minoplhy/nginx-noroot/README.md

 # NGINX without Root
 This is a mini project that I'll find any workaround for building NGINX without relies on Root Required Dependencies as much as possible

+The main point of the project is to configure Nginx to just work without root.
+So many modules are missing, but you can add them yourself.

 # Setup Script

 ### using Curl